 The most important ceremony marking the election of the new pope was the procession which accompanied him from the Vatican to S. Giovanni in Laterano, the ancient site of the Papal see.
 The procession was called possessio as the pope by crossing the whole city took possession of Rome and became its Bishop.

 1724 print by Bernard Picart (1673-1733) showing Pope Benedict XIII's "possessio"

-The long interval betwe Many painters and engravers have left a visual memory of this procession.
+Many painters and engravers have left a visual memory of this procession.
 To show the procession in its entirety they used a bustrophedic pattern: this unusual word applies to languages which are written from left to right and backwards and it derives from the way a field is ploughed.

 The pope reached S. Giovanni in Laterano riding a white mule or horse or on an elaborate litter.
 The procession moved from the Vatican to Castel Sant'Angelo, crossed the Tiber at Ponte Sant'Angelo and moved towards S. Andrea della Valle, Campidoglio, Colosseo, S. Clemente to eventually reach Piazza di S. Giovanni in Laterano (the only specific location shown in the print).